Football at the Inter-Allied Games: Summary

-Group A contained France, Italy, Greece and Romania while the other consisted of the United States, Canada, Czechoslovakia and Belgium.
-In Group A, both France and Italy defeated Greece and Romania comfortably, meaning that the ticket to the final would be decided between them in the last match of the group, which was won by France 2–0, thus finishing the group without conceding a single goal, in part thanks to the good performances of their goalkeeper Pierre Chayriguès.
+Group A contained France, Italy, Greece, and Romania while the other consisted of the United States, Canada, Czechoslovakia, and Belgium.
+In Group A, both France and Italy defeated Greece and Romania comfortably, meaning that the ticket to the final would be decided between them in the last match of the group.
+The Italian team, which had recently performed brilliantly against the Czechs and the Belgian military teams in Rome, had to bow to France 2–0, which thus finished the group without conceding a single goal, in part thanks to the good performances of their goalkeeper Pierre Chayriguès.
 Greece was trashed 0–9 and 0–11 by Italy and France respectively, conceding a poker in both games to Luigi Cevenini and Paul Nicolas.
 The latter also netted twice against Romania and his side's second against Italy to bring his goal tally up to seven.

 In group B, the fate of the first place was decided in the very first match between Czechoslovakia and Belgium, a kind of "rehearsal" of the 1920 Olympic final, which ended in a 4–1 win to the Czechs.
 Czech forwards Antonin Janda and Jan Vaník also found the back of the net in all three matches of the group stage, with Janda netting once in a 4–1 win over Belgium, and twice against both Canada (3–2) and the USA (8–2), thus helping his side top the group and reach the final at the expense of Belgium.
 They would both score in the final against France as well.